ucrengineer/TraderShop.Financials.TdAmeritrade/README.md

 ## Accounts and Trading
 <b>Saved Orders endpoints are not wrapped</b>
+Still working on consolidating models for Orders enpoints.
 ## Authentication
 Located in the `TraderShop.Financials.TdAmeritrade.Abstractions` project.
 Bearer Token is cached in memory.
 Absolute expiration is set to the "Expires_In" value that is returned from the TdAmeritrade API.
 Currently only Bearer Tokens are supported and is done using embedded Tdameritrade account information.